 Sometimes we do, sometimes our pilot volunteer pays full cost.
 In most cases, the participants provide the needed funds for aircraft rental, (fuel is usually included in rentals), or costs may be shared between pilot and participants, how ever the Lord leads you as a team.
 All costs are governed by currently published FAA regulations.
 Our pilots always give their time

-Most single engine four-seat airplanes rent for between $80 and $100 per hour and can travel at speeds, on average, 150+ mph.
+Most single engine four-seat airplanes rent for, roughly $100 and $150 per hour, and can travel at speeds, on average, 150+ mph.
 Usually if 2 or 3 passengers are going, the cost will be less then airline travel, or as often is the case, you can travel to locations that are not served by airlines at all, which is often one of the main reasons for the trip.
 Ground time normally does not cost extra unless it is excessive.

 HOW DO WE RECEIVE MEDICAL SUPPLIES?